wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 ### Examining the Area Reports for the Sine Approximation Kernels

-Navigate to the "Area Analysis-> Area Analysis of System" page.
-Click on the `Kernel System` line to expand it.
+Navigate to the *Area Estimates* page.
+Click on the *Kernel System* line to expand it.

 Observe the difference in resource utilization of the kernels `ApproximateSineWithDouble` and `ApproximateSineWithAPFloat`.